google/WebFundamentals/src/content/en/fundamentals/accessibility/05-styling/styling-three.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

-# Responsive Design Patterns for Multi-device Accessibility

-We know that it's a good idea to design responsively to provide the best multi-device experience, but responsive design is also a huge win for accessibility.
+We know that it's a good idea to design responsively to provide the best multi-device experience, but responsive design is also a win for accessibility.

 Consider a site like [Udacity](https://www.udacity.com/).
 A low-vision user who has difficulty reading small print might zoom in the page, perhaps as much as 400%, whereupon they are now essentially viewing the mobile version of the site on their desktop.